0x5c4r3/jekyll-theme-console/_posts/2022-01-17-Car-Hacking-Part-2:-Replay-Attack.markdown

 &nbsp;

-First thing forst, let's intercept and record the signal.
+First thing first, let's intercept and record the signal.
 We'll use URH to do so.
-Once recorded, let's just crop it so that we don't really have too much empty seconds sent in the signal.
+Once recorded, let's just crop it so that we don't really have too much empty seconds stored in the signal.

 &nbsp;